albertincx/react-playground/README.md

 `$ typescript, tslint, react, react-redux, react-thunk, react-rangeslider `

 ## contribution
-To create a game, just create pull-request
+To add a game, just create pull-request

-Your game should be taken props props structure:
+Your game should be based on react and receiving playground props

+props structure:

 `keys:{key}` - pressed key